sameesin/cisco-csftd-on-aws/content/90_Cleanup/1_cleanup.md

 **<ins>terrafrom destroy</ins>**

-To destroy the whole configuration, cd into the folder from where you deployed the plan and then
+To destroy the whole configuration, cd into the folder from where you deployed the AWS resources plan (Development folder) and then
 - Run *terraform destroy* to terminate and delete all the resources created.

 ```console